-Immunity is either innate or adaptive.
-Innate immunity, also known as natural or genetic immunity, is immunity that an organism is born with.
-This type of immunity is encoded in one’s genes.
-Genetic immunity protects an organism throughout their entire life.
+Immunity is made up of both innate and adaptive arms.
+Innate immunity, also known as natural or genetic immunity, is something an organism is born with, encoded in their genes and protects them throughout their life.
 Innate immunity consists of:

-- External defenses: Known as the first line of defense, external defenses work to protect an organism from pathogen exposure.
-External defenses include things like the skin, tears, and stomach acid.
+- External defenses: Known as the first line of defense, external defenses work to protect an organism from pathogen exposure and include things like the skin, tears and stomach acid.

-- Internal defenses: Known as the second line of defense, internal defenses address a pathogen once it has entered the body.
-Internal defenses include things like inflammation and fevers and the chemical and cellular components that make up the innate immune system.
+- Internal defenses: Known as the second line of defense, internal defenses address a pathogen once it has entered the body and include things like inflammation and fevers and the chemical and cellular components that make up the innate immune system.

-Adaptive immunity, also known as acquired immunity, is the third line of defense.
-Adaptive immunity protects an organism from a specific pathogen.
-Adaptive immunity is further broken down into two subgroups: active immunity and passive immunity.
+Adaptive immunity, also known as acquired immunity, is the third line of defense and, whilst slower to act, protects an organism from specific pathogens.
+Adaptive immunity can be further classified into two subgroups: active immunity and passive immunity.
 In this article, we will explore active and passive immunity.

 What is active immunity?

-Active immunity is defined as immunity to a pathogen that occurs following exposure to said pathogen.
+Active immunity is defined as immunity to a pathogen that occurs following exposure to all or part of that pathogen.

 When the body is exposed to a novel disease agent, a cascade of signaling molecules and action from the innate immune system results in activation of the adaptive immune system.
 Production of large numbers of T cells and B cells specific to the pathogen are promoted.
 Subsets of T cells kill the pathogen directly while others help to stimulate B cell production.
-B cells, a type of white blood cell, create antibodies that assist in destroying or neutralizing the disease agent.
-Antibodies are y-shaped proteins that are capable of binding to sites on toxins or pathogens called antigens.
+B cells, a type of white blood cell, produce antibodies that assist in destroying or neutralizing the disease agent.
+Antibodies are y-shaped proteins capable of binding to sites on toxins or pathogens called antigens.

-A diagram showing the different types of active and passive immunity
+A diagram showing the different types of active and passive immunity.
+Credit: Technology Networks

-Active immunity can occur in one of two ways: naturally or via an immunization.
+Active immunity can occur in one of two ways: naturally or via vaccination.

-Also known as artificial active immunity, a person can build a resistance to a disease following an immunization.
-An immunization is defined as the process by which someone becomes protected against a specific disease via the administration of a vaccine aimed at conferring immunity to a pathogen.
+Also known as artificial active immunity, a person can build resistance to a disease following an immunization.
+Immunization is the process that happens in the body following the administration of a vaccine aimed at conferring immunity to a pathogen.

 Vaccines use a weakened or dead form of a pathogen or subunits from it that are known to stimulate the immune system to generate an immune response.
-Vaccines are typically administered using an injection.
-However, there are vaccinations administered via the mouth or as a nasal spray.
+Vaccines are typically administered using an injection, but some are also routinely administered via the mouth or as a nasal spray.

-When a person’s immune system detects the weakened or dead pathogen, it begins to take steps to destroy it.
+When a person’s immune system detects the pathogen, it begins to take steps to destroy and remove it.
 This includes forming new antibodies and memory cells specific to that pathogen.
 In the future, if the body is exposed to the same pathogen again, the corresponding memory cells will become activated, stimulating the production of antibodies to protect the body.
 The main advantage of active immunity gained via vaccination over natural infection is that the individual doesn’t have to go through the disease itself to become immune.

 Vaccination and immunity are essential for keeping large populations of people safe from infectious diseases.
-For instance, the flu vaccine prevents millions of people from becoming infected with the flu every year and the SARS-CoV-2 vaccination programs worldwide likely prevented vast numbers of cases and deaths.
+For instance, the influenza vaccine prevents millions of people from developing flu every year and the SARS-CoV-2 vaccination programs worldwide likely prevented vast numbers of cases and deaths.